 The AGU-SEG Airborne Geophysics Workshop is being held to share advancements and applications of airborne geophysics for ground water, mineral, petroleum, geotechnical and hazards investigations.
+The Workshop will be held at the Florida Atlantic University Davie campus in the Davie West building.

 The development and application of airborne geophysics is rapidly accelerating.
 Airborne methods are increasingly used for groundwater assessment, natural resource exploration and large-scale geotechnical investigations.
 The workshop will provide a venue for participants to learn about new instrumentation, interpretation software, and applications of Airborne methods to solve diverse real- world problems.
 Continue Reading